IndexThePlanet/Logan/Chickens.md

 ## Getting a list of accessions

-This part is outside of the scope of Logan, but we will describe it for completeness.
+This part is not strictly specific to Logan, as it is about selecting SRA accessions.
 Assume you are interested in obtaining all accessions in the SRA that contain a chicken genome.
 Here I am skipping a lot of steps, but the high level description is that you may use [AWS Athena](https://www.ncbi.nlm.nih.gov/sra/docs/sra-athena-examples/) for that, with the query:

 ```
    SELECT *